AlexEnrique/IC-alex/README.md

-# Visualization for the 2D Ising Model.
+# Visualization for the Isotropic 2D Ising Model.
 <h2> Running the visualization </h2>

 - Go to [this link](https://alexenrique.github.io/IC-alex/JS-2dIsing/).